Asymptotic behaviour of integer programming and the $\text{v}$-function of a graded filtration: The -function of a graded filtration

-A crucial property which we need for the proof of Theorem \ref{Thm:FS24} is an analogue of the so-called \textit{Ratliff property} which assures that we have $(I^{k+1}:I)=I^k$ for all $k\gg0$, if $I$ is an ideal of a Noetherian domain $R$ \cite[Corollary 4.2]{R79}.
+A crucial property which we need for the proof of Theorem \ref{Thm:FS24} is an analogue of the so-called \textit{Ratliff property} which assures that we have for all $k\gg0$, if $I$ is an ideal of a Noetherian domain $R$ \cite[Corollary 4.2]{R79}.
 This property was pivotal in the proofs of \cite[Theorem 1.1]{Conca23} and \cite[Theorem 3.1]{FS2}.
 The following result is probably well-known in the context of graded filtrations, but due to the lack of a suitable reference, we provide a proof. \begin{Lemma} Let $\mathcal{I}=\{I_{[k]}\}_{k\ge0}$ be a Noetherian graded filtration of $R$.
-Then, there exists an integer $t\ge0$ such that
+Let $c>0$ be the smallest integer such that $\mathcal{R}(\mathcal{I})^{(c)}$ is standard graded.
+Then